BRIEF- Renaissance announces exercise of options

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-* Says 2,000 units of its first series options were exercised to 200,000 shares of its common stock from June 13 to June 19
+* Says 2,500 units of its first series options were exercised to 250,000 shares of its common stock on June 28

 Further company coverage: (Beijing Headline News)